 They don't seem to have learned anything from the election results is my take.

-That's my entire problem is that it nothing was learned.
+That's my entire problem, is that nothing was learned.

-They re elected Chuck Schumer, a liberal in New York, Nancy Pelosi, liberal in San Francisco.
+They re-elected Chuck Schumer, a liberal in New York, Nancy Pelosi, a liberal in San Francisco.

-They're still attacking Donald Trump Like he's at one percent in the primaries.
+They're still attacking Donald Trump like he's at 1% in the primaries.

 The man was just elected president of the United States.

-He got one hundred more electoral votes than Mitt Romney did, and he had the entire Republican apparatus and everybody supporting him.
+He got 100 more electoral votes than Mitt Romney did, and he had the entire Republican apparatus and everybody supporting him.

 He's their president.